-I am walking in trees lining the road.
-North where the sapling bends into the earth with a forced sprout that points to the sky.
+I am walking among chestnut trees lining the road.
+Some already showing leaf hold their breath until the snow melts.
+The silly ones let their buds like dried peas drop to the ground.
+I am moving north where the sapling bends into the earth with a sprout that points to the sky.
 Then west to you.
 I am hurrying to gain ground before all light is over.
 The land slopes sharply and I have no way to go but down as well.
 Hard as I try I lose the road.
 Tree leaves are too new for shelter so everywhere the ground is slop with snow and my foot prints slide and pool.
 The sky is the color of currants.
 Can I go more I wonder.
 Should I. Two hares freeze before bounding away.
 I hear water running and move in the dark toward the sound.
+The moonlight is new.
+I hold one arm out in front and go slow to not stumble.
+But the sound is pines dripping and there is no brook or stream.
+I make a cup of my hand to get a little fallen snow to swallow.
+I do not hear the paws or see any shape.
+It is the smell of wet fur that stops me.
+If I am smelling it it is smelling me because there is no meat in my food pouch, only bread.
+I cannot tell if it is bigger than me or smaller or if it is alone.
+I decide for stillness.
+I never hear it go but the odor fades at last.
+I think it is better to climb a tree.
+The old pines are good even though they tear me.
+Their branches sway but do not break under me.
+I hide from every thing of creep and slouch.
+I know sleep will not claim me because I have too much fear.
+The branches creak and bend.
+My plan for this night is not good.
 I need Lila to say how to shelter in wilderness.

-Lila could not bear to enter or go near it.
+Lila refused ever again to enter or go near it.
 It was to be the third and final house.
 The first one Sir built was weaker than the bark covered one she herself was born in.
 The second was strong-four rooms large enough for a modest family.
-Yet at the very moment when there were no children to occupy or inherit it, he meant to build another, bigger, double storied, fenced and gated like the one he saw on a business trip.
+Yet at the very moment when there were no children to occupy or inherit it, he meant to build another, bigger, double storied, fenced and gated like the one he saw on his travels.
 Mistress had sighed and confided to Lila that at the least the doing of it would keep him more on the land.
 "Trading and traveling fill his pockets," she'd said, "but he had been content to be a planter when we married.
 Now...."
 Her voice had trailed off as she yanked away at the swan's feathers.